 Isoxazoles are five-membered heteroaromatic compounds that contain adjacent oxygen and nitrogen atoms.
 Many isoxazole-containing compounds are known to exhibit potent biological activities, including anticancer, antibacterial, antifungal, antiviral, anti-tuberculosis, and antiflammatory properties.
 Some examples of these compounds are illustrated in Figure 1.

 KRIBB3 (4) is a relatively simple 4,5-diarylisoxazole that displays significant antitumor activity against colon, prostate, breast, and lung cancers.
 This compound and similar isoxazole analogs may be attractive candidates for clinical applications.

-To plan your synthesis, complete the Project 5 Experiment Design Plan and bring a printed copy to lab the week of 11/1-11/5.
+To plan your synthesis, complete the Project 5 Experiment Design Plan and bring a printed copy to lab the week of 10/31-11/4.
 After your instructor approves your plan, and you may begin lab work.
 You will have 3 weeks of lab time to complete complete the reactions, gather data, ask questions, and prepare for your presentation.

 Note that simple example in Figure 2 does not provide any way to distinguish between the two aromatic rings.
 If either or both of the aromatic rings are substituted, the final product theoretically could be either of two isomeric isoxazoles.
 As part of your planning process, you should consider how you might determine which of these isomers is generated.